Can a Judge Just Throw Out a Jury Verdict in a Personal Injury Case?

 Speak with a Florida Car Accident Lawyer Today

 The right to a jury trial is central to our legal system.
 No judge or defendant should be allowed to undermine that right.
-If you have been injured in a car accident and need zealous legal representation from an experienced auto accident attorney, contact Leifer Law today to schedule a consultation.
+If you have been injured in a car accident and need zealous legal representation from an experienced auto accident attorney, contact Leifer & Ramirez today to schedule a consultation.